 Obviously, if fathers were to be respected more, what you propose would not be necessary.
 It has not worked in the last two hundred years or more, and perhaps never was the intention, to create respect for fathers from the top down.
 Instead, the powers bought into an ideology that created the systematic vilification of fathers, not the creation of respect for them.
 Many government policies were created in many nations, especially in the developed nations, that aim at eradicating fathers from the lives of the families from whom they are being deliberately expunged.

 That has without a doubt caused since the mid 1960’s a steadily escalating rise in suicide figures for expunged fathers, suicide figures that by now have reached epidemic proportions and that are higher than those experienced at the peak of the great depression.
 But that is not all.

 The government policies I mentioned also aim at ignoring health issues affecting men, ignoring those issues in favor of addressing health issues affecting women, even though many of those health issues are not gender-specific.
-It should therefore surprise no one that the gap between the respective life expectancies of the sexes grew from being about non-existent prior to the 1920s to being now on average about six years in favor of women in the developed nations.
+It should therefore surprise no one that the gap between the respective life expectancies of the sexes grew from being about non-existent prior in the 1920s to being now on average about six years in favor of women in the developed nations.
 The deliberate ignoring of men’s health issues will quite likely have caused some of the women and children in your family to have lost some of those men that you now mourn.